 Olive oil

-Extra virgin olive oil contains a compound called oleocanthal, which has been shown to exhibit anti-inflammatory properties similar to ibuprofen.
-Including olive oil in your diet may help reduce inflammation.
+Extra virgin olive oil contains oleocanthal, a compound that has demonstrated anti-inflammatory effects similar to ibuprofen.
+Incorporating olive oil into your diet may help reduce inflammation.

 Berries